Responding to Questions About a Loved One with Alzheimer's

 I felt like everyone was acting like she was already dead.
 I felt like I had this big secret part of my life that I wasn't allowed to talk about anymore because it made other people too sad and uncomfortable.

 For a long time, I dreaded being asked about my mom, but when people stopped asking, I resented them for not asking about my mom.
 If it was too hard for them to hear about it, how did they think I felt living it?
 I began to really appreciate the few people who continued to ask me about my mom and I always told them so.

 They hadn't forgotten her.
 They hadn't forgotten me.

 Appreciate the people who continue to ask

 I would say to answer however you feel comfortable.
 You can either say a little or a lot.
-In my experience, I could always tell when someone wanted to know more, usually because my one- or two-word responses didn’t appease them and they asked follow-up questions.
-If you respond with the typical “okay” or “as good as can be expected” and the person accepts it, then just leave it at that.
+In my experience, I could always tell when someone wanted to know more, usually because my one or two-word responses didn't appease them and they would ask follow-up questions.
+If you respond with the typical "okay" or "as good as can be expected" and the person accepts it, then just leave it at that.
 If they want to know more, they will generally ask.